moawiah/TAP/FinalProject/Readme.md

 - Store hashed passwords in the database.

 ### 3. Database Schema
-- You need to desing a clear DB schema and discuss with your team and instructor afterwards.
+- You need to design a clear DB schema and perform a design review DR with your team and instructor afterwards.
 Main tables are expected to be there like Users, Products, Categories, and any more tables you see fit.
 - Be prepared to support all needed use cases for the MVP and answer any schema questions with good and clear technical arguments.

 ### 4. Product Features
-- According to the general project requirements and **FE Requirements**, there are some product features that need to be supported:
+- According to the general project requirements and **FE Requirements** (Do not forget to read FE requirements), there are some product features that need to be supported:
     - Categories, Brands, and other metadata for products.
     - Implement logic for discounts, ratings, new arrivals, and handpicked collections.

 ### 5. Simulated Payments
 - Implement a dummy payment system for testing purposes (e.g., print a success message).
-- One option:  Simulate success or failure based on your testing needs byt creating its own controller, for instance, create a `simulatePaymentProcessing` with a _specific success rate_ to simulate transactions.
+- One option:  Simulate success or failure based on your testing needs by creating its own controller, for instance, create a `simulatePaymentProcessing` with a _specific success rate_ to simulate transactions.

 ### 6. Error Handling
 - Implement a robust error-handling mechanism with appropriate status codes and error messages.